MarvellEmbeddedProcessors/odm_pf_driver/README.rst

    meson build
    ninja -C build install

-Above command will install the driver in `/usr/local/bin/` directory and the service file in `/etc/systemd/system/` directory.
+Above command will install the driver in `/usr/local/bin/` directory, the service file in `/etc/systemd/system/` directory and config file and script in `/etc`.

 Cross Build and Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~